Veterinary Assistant Training

 This course includes 150 hours of classroom instruction and 100 hours of mandatory clinical experience.

-To apply for a scholarship, mail a completed application to the Friends of MCC Foundation Office (A209).
+To apply for a scholarship, submit a completed application to the Friends of MCC Foundation.

-The veterinary assistant course is $2499, which includes the text books, scrubs to be worn to your externship, and course supplies.
-Course code QVT C01
+The veterinary assistant course is $2,499, which includes the text books, scrubs to be worn to your externship, and course supplies.
+High school students pay $1,250.

 MCC is one of three community colleges in Illinois to offer NAVTA-approved training.
 Pass MCC's veterinary assistant course and you'll be eligible to sit for the Approved Veterinary Assistant exam and use the designation “Approved Veterinary Assistant” (AVA) upon successfully passing that exam.
 The cost of your initial attempt at this exam is included in the course fee.

 We don't have a formal job placement program; however, we do receive job opening notices from local employers interested in hiring our graduates and we pass that information along to students who have completed the course.
-Occasionally, MCC students are hired at the locations where they completed their clinic assignments.
+Occasionally, MCC students are hired at the locations where they complete their clinic assignments.
+Be sure to check Hire A Scot for employment opportunities and schedule an appointment with Career Services to discuss career goals, internship and job search strategies, resume and cover letter development, and practice interviews.